White Bean Hummus (from Julia Child)

-Julia Child’s White Bean Hummus gets extra flavor from plenty of garlic, Tahini Sauce, and fresh basil!
-And if you serve this tasty hummus with low-carb pita bread, it’s not as much of a splurge on carbs as you might be thinking.
-Or you can use veggie dippers for a version that’s gluten-free and even lower in carbs
+This White Bean Hummus from Julia Child gets extra flavor from plenty of garlic, Tahini Sauce, and fresh chopped basil!
+And you can serve this tasty hummus with low-carb pita bread, or use veggie dippers to scoop it up!

-PIN Julia Child’s White Bean Hummus to try it later!
+PIN the White Bean Hummus to try it later!

-Julia Child’s White Bean Hummus is a flavorful white bean dip made made with canned beans, fresh basil, lemon juice, Tahini Sauce, garlic, and olive oil.
-And if you like hummus, I bet you’ll like this version made with white beans.
+This White Bean Hummus from Julia Child is a flavorful white bean dip that’s made with canned beans, fresh basil, lemon juice, Tahini Sauce, garlic, and olive oil.
+And if you like hummus, I bet you’ll like this version that’s made with white beans.

 What ingredients do you need?